By Danielle DeSimone

 Research conducted through the Blue Star Families’ 2021 Military Family Lifestyle Survey found that the amount of time spent away from family was the leading issue affecting military families among active-duty, Reserve and National Guard respondents.

 That is why bridging the distance between deployed service members and their loved ones is so crucial to boosting our military’s morale, and in keeping our nation’s military families strong.
 Luckily, the USO’s mission ensures just that, easing the sting of separation and connecting military families– quite literally – across generations.

-Military Families Stay Connected Through the USO and the Bob Hope Legacy Reading Program
+Military Families Stay Connected Through the USO Reading Program

 Brandon’s father, retired Sgt.
 1st Class Evaristo “Bill” Gonzales, served for 22 years and was also in the Army, just like Brandon is today.
 While he was deployed to Iraq in 2007, Brandon was in second grade, and he – along with his mother and brothers – sometimes struggled to stay in touch with his father, as communication was not always reliable.